PrzemyslawKiliszek/datasciencecoursera/README.md

 ===================
 ##Preparation of data

-- download the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and unzip the file
+- download the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip , then unzip the file and copy into R folder e.g. C:\\...\R\
-- change the working directory of R to C:\Users\yourname\Documents\R\UCI HAR Dataset\
+- change the working directory of R to C:\\...\R\UCI HAR Dataset\
 - run the file run_analysis.R on your computer